This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 New European Commission starts to take shape: list of Commissioners-designate and their missions

 On 17 September 2024, European Commission President Ursula von der Leyen announced the list of Commissioners-designate for her new Commission.
-We expect the new Commission to start on 1 December, but delays are possible.
+We expect the new Commission to start in early December, but delays are possible.

 In this blog post, we focus on the Commissioners-designate most relevant to the EU's work on net zero and other aspects of ESG